Note: To read The Wishing Map from the beginning, click here.

 But he didn’t turn it over.

 “OK, Tuber, for the title of Naimian’s Greaty-est Storysmith…what do you see?”
-The crowd hushed, not out of anticipation, but out of confusion.
+The crowd hushed, not out of anticipation, but confusion.
 Master Zaggyzim was asking Tuber to tell a story that had already been told.
 There could be no other because Thistlecress had already told the story, the one that belonged to this piece of wood.

 Tuber sensed the crowd’s unrest, but did not know what it meant.
 He stared into the wood, and then a strange otherness came over him.
 Zack watched in astonishment as the old naim’s ecstatic vision caused him to tremble.
 “The morning sun is shining,” he began, “through a great cleft in the sky…”